pikesley/shedcam/README.md

 timelapse-images/2017/12/28/2017-12-28T13:53:16+00:00.jpg
 ```

 so you ought to be able to `rsync` those out of there easily enough (I've not really thought that far ahead to be honest).
 Also, a quick back-of-a-fag-packet calculation suggest that running at full-res like this is going to generate 5 gigs of images per day.
-I might need to think about this...
+I might need to have a think about this...

 ## Making a movie

-Get the images somewhere you have `ffmpeg` installed (I can very much recommended not doing this on the Pi), then some magic spells I've found effective would be something like:
+Get the images somewhere you have `ffmpeg` installed (I can very much recommended not doing this on the Pi), then try some magic spells that I've found effective:

 ```
 ffmpeg -pattern_type glob -i "*.jpg" -c:v libx264 -vf fps=25 -pix_fmt yuv420p movie.mp4